SuperOfficeDocs/superoffice-docs/docs/diary/howto/crmscript/index.md

 | call        | x          |          | x          |          | todo list | phone call  |         |

 > [!NOTE]
-> Overdue appointments will by default also appear in the todo list!<br>Logged phone calls will also appear in the calendar.
+> Overdue appointments will by default also appear in the todo list!
+>
+> Logged phone calls will also appear in the calendar.

 ## Follow-ups vs. activities